|Projects and Programs

 Field work is scheduled to begin Monday, January 30, 2017 and be completed by late March 2017.
 The team anticipates being at the Underhill site from 7a to 5p for approximately two weeks and the Chapman site for approximately 3-4 weeks.
 All work will be conducted Monday through Friday; no weekends.
 More details on the field work dates will be posted to this webpage as they are finalized.
 Additional outreach and courtesy notices will be provided through a variety of information venues at least 2 days before work began.
 Weekly Progress Reports during field work: Report 1, Report 2, Report 3, Report 4, Report 5, Report 6, Report 7

 January 30 through late March, 2017 (schedule updated 3/10/17) - Geotechnical & Structural Investigation phase field work:

 To ensure drilling accuracy from one day to the next, it is necessary to keep drilling equipment properly aligned.
 Traffic at the Underhill Road site will not be impacted because all work will be done off of the roadway.
 Due to the angle of the drilling boom and the narrow width of Chapman Dr., closure to vehicular traffic is necessary.

-Expect a road closure at the top of Chapman Dr. at Corte Madera Ave. during the drilling phase (approximately February 16 through March 9, 2017 Monday-Friday, subject to change) with a detour/alternative route to lower Chapman Dr. This temporary vehicular closure will be in coordination with the Town and emergency response officials.
+Expect a road closure at the top of Chapman Dr. at Corte Madera Ave. during the drilling phase (approximately March 1 through March 27, 2017, subject to change) with a detour/alternative route to lower Chapman Dr. This temporary vehicular closure will be in coordination with the Town and emergency response officials.
 Notification to residents and the community will be given in advance to alert travelers of the change and to communicate alternative routes to Chapman Dr. residences, which will be from the north during this period.
 See Map below; click for enlargement.